ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 {{?RFC9332}}.

-Congestion control proposals that set one of the two Explicit Congestion Transport (ECT) codepoints in the IP header can gain the benefits of receiving Explicit Congestion Notifictaion (ECN) Congestion Experienced (CE) signals from an on-path AQM {{?RFC8087}}.
+Congestion control proposals that set one of the two Explicit Congestion Transport (ECT) codepoints in the IP header can gain the benefits of receiving Explicit Congestion Notification (ECN) Congestion Experienced (CE) signals from an on-path AQM {{?RFC8087}}.
 Use of ECN {{?RFC3168}},{{?RFC9332}} results in requirements for the congestion control algorithm to react when it receives a packet with an ECN-CE marking.